 Car magazines auto-trader publications are great resources for finding classic car parts.
 Whenever you see one of those little throwaway printed pamphlets with photos of local cars for sale, grab it!

 These publications are sometimes free or there could be a small fee involved, but it’s well worth the cost.
 If you can have it delivered to your home, all the better.
 You’ll bring the auto community right into your living room.

 Flip through the pages and look for local and regional businesses that deal in classic cars, even if they don’t directly sell parts.
-Contact them and ask where they find their parts because every expereinced auto business has a source.
+Contact them and ask where they find their parts because every experienced auto business has a source.